LAUREN E. FUESS

 Erin joined the lab to begin her PhD in August 2022.
 She is a Texas native who grew up in Dallas and attended undergraduate at the University of Texas at Austin.
 Before returning to Texas, Erin was previously the lab manager at the Coral Reef Health and Ecology Lab with Dr. Joshua Voss in Fort Pierce, Florida, where she also had completed her Master’s degree in Marine Science and Oceanography.
 Erin’s master’s research involved comparing the effectiveness of in situ intervention treatments for corals affected with stony coral tissue loss disease (SCTLD).
 For her PhD, she will be working on improving the understanding of how and why different coral species and individuals vary in susceptibility to SCTLD.
 Outside of the lab, she enjoys reading, baking, and hiking.

-MS STUDENT
+MASTERS STUDENT

 UNDERGRADUATE RESEARCHERS